 - Use light fingers to gently toss the tofu cubes into the potato starch so that it is well covered but not broken up into smaller bits.

-- You may want to press your tofu for a firmer texture – see below for how to do this.
+- You may want to press your tofu for a firmer texture – see below for how to press tofu.

-Tofu often needs to be pressed before you use it so that it gets a firmer texture (not silken tofu).
-I usually press the tofu that is swimming in a lot of liquid but I find the Tofoo brand doesn’t need to be pressed as it is quite dense compared to other brands so seems to retain less liquid.
+Tofu often needs to be pressed before you use it to remove the excess moisture so that it gets a firmer texture (not silken tofu).
+I usually press tofu if it is swimming in a lot of liquid but I find some brands (like Tofoo and Biona) don’t need to be pressed as they are quite dense compared to other brands so seem to retain less liquid.
 For this particular recipe, I often don’t press it at all because I quite like the crispy outside with a softer inside, but if that texture grosses you out, then follow these steps to press your tofu first!

-Once you've drained it from the liquid in the packet, you can put it on a plate lined with a few pieces of folded up kitchen towel, then put a plate and something heavy on top of it (like a small cast iron pan or a few tins of beans) and leave it for a little while.
+Once you've drained the tofu block from the liquid in the packet, you can put it on a plate lined with a few pieces of folded up clean kitchen towel, then put a plate and a heavy object on top of it (like a small cast iron pan or a few tins of beans) and leave it for a little while.
 Occasionally drain the liquid off the plate and perhaps change to fresh kitchen towel if it is really wet.
-This is not a difficult process but takes a little patience dealing with the soggy kitchen towel!
+This is not a difficult process but takes a little patience dealing with the soggy paper towels!

-I find it a little annoying so prefer the simple mess-free option of using this tofu press which is fantastic because you literally just add the tofu into it, put the lid on and then pour off the liquid out of the bottom.
-(Affiliate link)
+I find it a little annoying so prefer the simple mess-free option of using the Tofuture tofu press which is fantastic because you literally just add the tofu into it, put the lid on and then pour off the liquid out of the bottom. (paid affiliate link)

-This crispy air fried tofu is so versatile, it can go with so many things!
+This crispy air-fried tofu is so versatile, it can go with so many things!
 I often find myself quickly making this to add a protein portion to whatever else I am serving.
-It’s fantastic with stir-fries and noodles, added to salads, included within a buddha bowl, or even as a pre-dinner canapé with some kimchi or tamari or, if you want to go to a tiny bit more effort, a chilli dipping sauce like the one in my Vietnamese rainbow pancakes.
-You could also add it to tacos for extra kid-friendly protein.
+It’s fantastic added to a stir fry or with noodles, added to salads, included within a buddha bowl, or even as a pre-dinner canapé with some vegan kimchi or a sprinkling of tamari (or gluten-free soy sauce)or, if you want to go to a tiny bit more effort, a spicy zhoug sauce or the chilli dipping sauce in my Vietnamese rainbow pancakes recipe.
+You could also add it to tacos for extra kid-friendly protein or kids also love to dip these tofu pieces into tomato ketchup or barbecue sauce.

 Substitutions